bigmeaningsmall/GDAD-3D-URP-2025/Tutorials/CRE340/week8/Week 8 - State Pattern Example.md

     Each state can be tested and debugged in isolation with clear console logs.

 4. **Readability**
-    The agent stays minimal — it doesn’t contain large blocks of conditional logic.
+    The agent stays minimal. it doesn’t contain large blocks of conditional logic or a giant class for all the things the agent can do.

 5. **Real-world Application**
     Commonly used for AI characters, player controllers, game systems, or menus where behaviour changes over time.